nilthehuman/kaban/README.md

 adventure against a computer that's clinically insane right about now.

-Major breaking changes are to be expected literally any day or more like any minute, but if you check back once a week or so, sooner or later you might find something you'll find interesting here -- and perhaps enjoy using eventually!
+Major breaking changes are to be expected literally any day or more like any minute, but if you check back every few weeks or so, sooner or later you might find something interesting here -- and perhaps enjoy using it eventually!

 ## How can I contribute?